Paulo-Jorge-PM/Libfuse-GUI/README.md

-# SSI-TP3
+# LIBFUSE - GUI

+E-mail: paulo.jorge.pm@gmail.com

-Tested on: Ubuntu 18
+Tested on: Ubuntu 18 and 20
-Note: Runs a local server on http://127.0.0.1:5000 (flask), port must be free
+Note: Runs a local server on http://127.0.0.1:5000 (flask), in a webview, port must be free.
+For e-mail sends to work you can update STMP info at core/tools.py

 Requirements:
-Python v.3+
+Python v.3+ (tested on Python 3.8 and 3.6)
 And these Python libraries:
 fusepy
 flask